Xingcun-Li/MDSN-WCE/README.md

 5. The log files of the learning process are output to the terminal and to the log folder of the capsule_model directory, and the trained models are saved to the model folder of the capsule_model directory.
 6. You can load the trained model using plot_cm, plot_heatmap, plot_tSNE_{dataset_name} to plot to confusion matrix, heatmap, tSNE representation visualization.

-## If you use the code, please kindly cite our paper as follows BibTeX:
+## If you use the code for your research, please kindly cite our paper as follows BibTeX:
 >Not available now.